-- designed to reflect how you will use English at study, at work, and at play, in your new life abroad.
+- designed to reflect how you will use English at study, at work and at play, in your new life abroad

-IELTS is the most widely accepted English language test that uses a one-on-one speaking test to assess your English communication skills.
+IELTS is the most widely accepted English language assessment product that uses a one-on-one speaking test to assess your English communication skills.
 This means that you are assessed by having a real-life conversation with a real person.
 This is the most effective and natural way of testing your English conversation skills.

 You can take IELTS Academic or IELTS General Training, depending on where you are applying and your future plans.